KuriRobot/Kuri-Documentation/guides/hardware/opening-up-kuri.md

 only held on by snap-fit.
 Put Kuri on the ground, facing you, and grab both top and bottom shells at once, on both sides.
 Pull outwards and towards you, wiggling (and deforming slightly) the plates to release all the snap-fit attachments.
-Be careful with the connecting cables as you pull the shells off.
+> WARNING: Be careful with the cables that connect the two halves as you pull the shells off.

 ## Detaching cables
-Detach all the cables between the shells and Kuri's torso, noting carefully the original orientation of the microphone cables (the microphones are the things on the other side of the four tiny holes around the neck), since those are easy to accidentally re-connect backwards.
+Detach all the cables between the shells and Kuri's torso.
+> WARNING: Take careful note of the original orientation of the microphone cables (the microphones are the things on the other side of the four tiny holes around the neck), since those are easy to accidentally re-connect backwards.
 Note also how the one